 LLA Extension Request Policies and Procedures Regarding Extension Requests – Extensions are requested by a local auditee or the CPA performing the local auditee’s audit, review/attestation or compilation engagement, through the extension request form available on LLA’s website.
 A full explanation of the reason the report is delayed must accompany the request along with the date by which the report is expected to be submitted to LLA.

-A committee of three LLA employees (the Legislative Auditor, the Director of Local Government Services (LGS), and the Local Government Reporting (LGR) Manager) determines whether each extension request should be approved.
+A committee of three LLA employees (the Legislative Auditor, the Director of Local Government Services (LGS), and the Local Government Reporting (LGR) Senior Administrator or Manager) determines whether each extension request should be approved.

-• The report for the prior year must have been received by the LLA, and
+• The report for the prior year must have been received by the LLA;

-• The local auditee must have engaged a CPA firm, approved by LLA, to perform its audit or other engagement no later than sixty days after its fiscal year end, or
+• The local auditee must have engaged a CPA firm, approved by LLA, to perform its audit or other engagement no later than sixty days after its fiscal year end; and

-• The local auditee must have submitted two of its last three annual financial reports to LLA by (a) the statutory due date or (b) up to 90 days after the statutory due date with an approved extension.
+• The local auditee must have submitted two of its last three annual financial reports to LLA by (a) the statutory due date.

 The extension is granted subject to confirmation by LAAC.